Normal Cortisol Levels By Age: Why It Might Not Matter

 Although it sounds like a neat explanation for symptoms of exhaustion, adrenal fatigue (in the sense of the adrenal glands burning out), has not been proven.
 In fact, major medical organizations, like the Endocrinology Society, do not recognize adrenal fatigue as a legitimate condition, and research supports this stance.

-The systematic review also highlighted a glaring lack of formal criteria for defining and diagnosing “adrenal fatigue,” including what, when, and how often to test, normal ranges, and test reliability.
+The systematic review also highlighted a glaring lack of formal criteria for defining and diagnosing “adrenal fatigue,” including what, when, and how often to test, what normal ranges are, and how reliable tests are.

 Rather than trying to chase down a diagnosis of adrenal fatigue, it’s better to work with your doctor to find the real underlying reason for your symptoms.
 A few of the surprising reasons for fatigue include: